delanne/resume/resume.rst

     to set up very precious validation processes previously inexistant, adding to the value of the product thru a dramatic increase in quality.
 Finally, he is a good leader knowing how and when to delegate and how to manage the resources at hand in the most efficient manner.
 I would add that I've also enjoyed Xavier's cheerful and friendly attitude both on and off work.
-A real great addition to any development team !
+A real great addition to any development team !"

+- **Reginald Lips**, Lead Automation Engineer, Cloudmark, worked directly with Xavier at Cloudmark

+    "Xavier has made a tremendous impact at Cloudmark by developing a Test Automation Framework for Cloudmark Security Platform.
+He's been handling the whole development process of this framework which is now fully productized.
+Xavier made it possible to test the product from A to Z, with tons of metrics: coverage, performance, reporting, network dump and so on.
+    Xavier is also a Python Master and has a deep knowledge of tools for development and testing.
+    He’s a great team player, always got our backs to debug some tricky tests or add last minute features!"

+- **Steven Kisely**, Software Development Engineer in Test at CloudPassage, worked directly with Xavier at Cloudmark

+    "I had the pleasure of working with Xavier while at Cloudmark.
+Xavier built and managed the entire automation framework from launching tests all the way up to the Continuous Integration with Jenkins.
+Not only did it work but it was able to scale up to running against dozens of systems and multiple Operating Systems.
+Whoever Xavier works for will be lucky to have him."

 contact
 -------